GabeScott/standard-works-vault/General Conference/2015 April - The Greatest Generation of Young Adults.md

 In other words, it’s time to raise the bar not only for missionaries but also for returned missionaries and for your entire generation.
 To that end, please ponder in your heart your answers to these questions:

-Do you search the scriptures regularly?
+1. Do you search the scriptures regularly?

-Do you kneel in prayer to talk with your Heavenly Father each morning and each night?
+2. Do you kneel in prayer to talk with your Heavenly Father each morning and each night?

-Do you fast and donate a fast offering each month—even if you are a poor, struggling student who can’t afford to donate much?
+3. Do you fast and donate a fast offering each month—even if you are a poor, struggling student who can’t afford to donate much?

-Do you think deeply about the Savior and His atoning sacrifice for you when you are asked to prepare, bless, pass, or partake of the sacrament?
+4. Do you think deeply about the Savior and His atoning sacrifice for you when you are asked to prepare, bless, pass, or partake of the sacrament?

-Do you attend your meetings and strive to keep the Sabbath day holy?
+5. Do you attend your meetings and strive to keep the Sabbath day holy?

-Are you honest at home, school, church, and work?
+6. Are you honest at home, school, church, and work?

-Are you mentally and spiritually clean?
+7. Are you mentally and spiritually clean?
 Do you avoid viewing pornography or looking at websites, magazines, movies, or apps, including Tinder and Snapchat photos, that would embarrass you if your parents, Church leaders, or the Savior Himself saw you?

-Are you careful with your time—avoiding inappropriate technology and social media, including video games, which can dull your spiritual sensitivity?
+8. Are you careful with your time—avoiding inappropriate technology and social media, including video games, which can dull your spiritual sensitivity?

-Is there anything in your life you need to change and fix, beginning tonight?
+9. Is there anything in your life you need to change and fix, beginning tonight?

 Thank you for this short personal visit.
 I hope you answered each one of these questions honestly and thoughtfully.
 If you find yourself lacking in any of these simple principles, then I urge you to courageously repent and bring your life back in line with gospel standards of righteous discipleship.

 Now, brethren, may I offer additional counsel that will help you get your testimony of the gospel deep in your hearts and your souls?

 I remind you returned missionaries that your preparation for life and for a family should be continuous.
 “RM” doesn’t mean “retired Mormon”!
-As a returned missionary, you “should be anxiously engaged in a good cause, and do many things of [your] own free will, and bring to pass much righteousness.”2
+As a returned missionary, you “should be anxiously engaged in a good cause, and do many things of \[your\] own free will, and bring to pass much righteousness.”[^2]

 Please use the skills you learned on your mission to bless the lives of people around you every day.
 Do not shift your focus from serving others to focusing exclusively on school, work, or social activities.
 Instead, balance your life with spiritual experiences that remind and prepare you for continued, daily ministering to others.

 During your missions you learned the importance of visiting people in their homes.
 I would hope that all of our young adults, whether or not you served full-time missions, understand the importance of visiting with people who are lonely, sick, or discouraged—not only as an assignment but also because of the genuine love you have for Heavenly Father and His children.

 Those of you in high school preparing for missions, I encourage you to participate in and graduate from seminary.
-You young adults should enroll in an institute of religion.3 If you are attending a Church school, consistently include a class each semester in religious education.
+You young adults should enroll in an institute of religion.[^3] If you are attending a Church school, consistently include a class each semester in religious education.
 During this important season of preparation for a mission, eternal marriage, and life as an adult, you must continue to find ways to learn and grow and receive inspiration and guidance through the Holy Ghost.
 A careful, prayerful study of the gospel through seminary, institute, or religious education classes can assist you in that goal.

 Whether you attend a Church school or not, whether you attend college or not, do not think that you are too busy to study the gospel.
 Seminary, institute, or religion classes will provide balance to your life and add to your secular education by giving you another opportunity to spend time studying the scriptures and the teachings of the prophets and apostles.
-There are four outstanding new courses that I would encourage every young adult to look into and to attend.4
+There are four outstanding new courses that I would encourage every young adult to look into and to attend.[^4]

 And don’t forget that classes and activities offered at your local institute or through your young single adult ward or stake will also be a place where you can be with other young men and young women and lift and inspire one another as you learn and grow spiritually and socialize together.
 Brethren, if you will set aside your cell phone and actually look around a little, you may even find your future companion at the institute.